dalenewman/Transformalize/README.md

 > Introducing `<fields/>`.

-We could hand-write fields, or press CTRL-P and run the the `tfl:schema` command:
+If we knew the field names and types, we could write them in.
+But, that is painful and error prone.
+Instead, press CTRL-P to find and execute the `tfl:schema` command:

 <pre style="font-size:smaller;">
-> tfl -a NorthWind.xml <strong>-m check</strong>
+> tfl -a NorthWind.xml <strong>-m schema</strong>
 ...
 &lt;fields&gt;
   &lt;add name="OrderID" type="int" primary-key="true" /&gt;